Alcohol And Breastfeeding Calculator

 The length of time alcohol stays in breast milk depends on several factors, including the mother’s weight, the amount of alcohol consumed, and the timing of alcohol consumption.
 However, on average, one standard drink takes about 2-3 hours to clear out breast milk.
 The more alcohol a mother consumes, the longer it will take to clear out of her breast milk.

-Yes, alcohol can stay in breast milk until it is metabolized by the mother’s liver.
+Alcohol can stay in breast milk until the mother’s liver metabolizes it.
 One standard drink takes 2-3 hours to clear out breast milk.
 However, the length of time can vary depending on several factors, including the mother’s weight, the amount of alcohol consumed, and the timing of alcohol consumption.

 Yes, alcohol can pass through breast milk and affect the baby’s central nervous system, causing sleepiness, lethargy, and other side effects.
 It is recommended that nursing mothers avoid drinking alcohol or limit their intake to reduce the amount of alcohol that is passed through breast milk to their infants.